whynotlol1/python-maze-game/README.md

 # python-maze-game
 ## ======== DEVELOPMENT PROCESS IS STOPPED FOR NOW ========
+- !INFORMAL MESSAGE!
+Been working on that shit 3 days straight.
+Around 100 contributions, wow.
+Hope somebody finds that interesting / useful

 ## Descryption
 This is a simple maze game made with python.
 You are playing as a red character in a black and white maze.
 Your task is to find the exit.